-Summer is nearly upon us, which means more free time for our kids.
+Summer is upon us, which means more free time for our kids.
 How can we encourage them to keep reading over the summer and promote a love of reading?

 “Parents offer their children a gift when they encourage reading throughout the summer,” says reading specialist Lani Angell-Comp, MA, of Learning Strategies in Scottsdale.
 “We know reading gains children have made through the school year can be lost over the summer if children fail to practice the skills.”